-A Story of Multiculturalism
+A Story of Racism

-by Jonathan Harris
+by Johnathan Harris

 Colorblind – Johnathan’s story of multiculturalism – is a gripping story of a 15-year-old boy who had his civil rights violated by police officers in Long Beach, California.
 Jonathan’s uncle, who was in prison at the time, teaches the young boy how to deal with racism by seeing the world through a multicultural lens rather than the color of people’s skin.
 In the end, the two bestow upon each other the most valuable gift of all: freedom.

-Five Parent Take-Aways About Divorce
+Five Parent Take-Aways About Racism

 ABOUT THE EXPERTS

 Robert W. Clark is a Former Senior FBI Official who served as the Assistant Special Agent in Charge for the city of Los Angeles.
 After a 30-year career, Mr. Clark oversaw various criminal programs for the FBI, including the Gang and Violent Crime Units.

 The National Writing Project focuses the knowledge, expertise, and leadership of our nation’s educators on sustained efforts to improve writing and learning for all learners.
 NWP, the nation’s foremost network for teacher professional development, is proud to support the Zuiker Press initiative.

 Our plan to help children with our graphic novels is simple.
 We raise private funding from people, companies, and foundations who care about children.
 Those donations allow us to make them available to teachers, counselors, and school libraries and to spread the word about these compelling true stories to school districts that need these books.